What is in this leaflet

 The above list includes very serious side effects.
 You may need urgent medical attention or hospitalisation.
 These side effects are very rare.

 Tell your doctor or pharmacist if you notice anything that is making you feel unwell.

 Other side effects not listed above may also occur in some people.

 After taking MODAFINIL SANDOZ

-Keep MODAFINIL tablets in the original pack until it is time to take them.
+Keep your tablets in the pack until it is time to take them.
 If you take the tablets out of the pack they may not keep well.

-Keep MODAFINIL tablets where children cannot reach them.
+Keep it where children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.

 MODAFINIL SANDOZ tablets are white, round, biconvex, tablet.

-- Lactose monohydrate
+- lactose monohydrate

-- starch- pre-gelatinised maize
+- maize starch

-- sodium croscarmellose
+- croscarmellose sodium

-- Aluminium magnesium silicate
+- aluminium magnesium silicate

-- Purified talc
+- purified talc

 Each pack contains either 10, 30, 60 or 90 tablets.